SeLite/SeLite.github.io/index.md

  * testing by [PackagedScripts](PackagedScripts)
  * processes for [TroubleShooting](TroubleShooting) and [ReportingIssues](ReportingIssues)
  * [DocumentationStandard](DocumentationStandard)
- * code on GitHub: [SeLite](https://github.com/SeLite/SeLite), [SelBlocksGlobal](https://github.com/SeLite/SelBlocksGlobal) and [this documentation](https://github.com/SeLite/SeLite.github.io)
+ * code on GitHub: [SeLite](https://github.com/SeLite/SeLite), [SelBlocks Global](https://github.com/SeLite/SelBlocksGlobal) and [this documentation](https://github.com/SeLite/SeLite.github.io)
  * [Components](Components) are verified by Mozilla.

 ## Compatibility
 SeLite is compatible with Firefox 48 and Selenium IDE 2.9.1.
 It's platform-independent.
 (It doesn't support Flash/Silverlight/ActiveX.)
-Its part [SelBlocksGlobal](SelBlocksGlobal) is mostly forward compatible with SelBlocks 2.0.1.<!-- Comment: Regarding Adobe Flash: I have't tried https://addons.mozilla.org/en-us/firefox/addon/flex-pilot-x (https://github.com/admc/flex-pilot-x - both last updated in May 2011!), neither https://code.google.com/p/sfapi/.
+Its part [SelBlocks Global] is mostly forward compatible with SelBlocks 2.0.1.<!-- Comment: Regarding Adobe Flash: I have't tried https://addons.mozilla.org/en-us/firefox/addon/flex-pilot-x (https://github.com/admc/flex-pilot-x - both last updated in May 2011!), neither https://code.google.com/p/sfapi/.
 They inject .swf, or they need to be compiled with the Flash application, respectively.-->

 Currently it doesn't operate with browsers other than Firefox.
 However, in 2017 Firefox extensions will use the same API as Opera and Chrome.